devvyyxyz/modrinth-text-packs/README.md

 If you have questions, need assistance with using a texture pack, or want to provide feedback, feel free to open an issue in this repository.
 Our community is here to help and engage in discussions related to the texture packs.

 ## Legal Disclaimer
+> [!IMPORTANT]

-Please note that these texture packs are designed for use within the Minecraft game and may not be used for commercial purposes.
+> Please note that these texture packs are designed for use within the Minecraft game and may not be used for commercial purposes.
 Check the individual Modrinth pages for each texture pack for usage terms and permissions.

 ## License